dinjou/magus/README.md

 That first version worked.
 It solved the problem.
 But it was never meant to last.

-Fast forward to October 2025: I realized I didn't need a corporate time-tracking tool. **I needed to understand how I spend my life.** Not for a boss, not for a report, but for *me*.
-I needed self-analysis without the pain.
-I needed data-gathering that didn't feel like work.
+Fast forward to October 2025: I realized something.
+I struggle with feeling like I never have time for anything.
+Every task feels overwhelming before I even start.
+Everything seems to take forever, and I can never tell if I'm actually making progress or just spinning my wheels.

+I needed a way to quantify my experience.
+To see how I actually spend my time, not how I *feel* like I spend it.
+To match my perception with reality.
+Numbers don't lie, and I figured if I could see patterns in my own time usage, maybe I could stop feeling so overwhelmed.

+Funny thing is, I'd already built the bones of exactly what I needed.
+It was just dressed up as a corporate tool.

 So I sat down with Cursor AI and rebuilt MAGUS from the ground up.
-What you're looking at now is the result of a single 15-hour session where we:
+What you're looking at now is the result of a single 15-hour session where we transformed a corporate time-tracker into a personal life analytics platform.
+One that I actually *want* to use every day.

-- Ripped out the Electron wrapper and went full PWA
-- Added a modern React + TypeScript frontend
-- Built a proper REST API with DRF
-- Containerized everything with Docker
-- Made it beautiful, fast, and actually enjoyable to use
-- Added analytics so I could see patterns in my time
-- Built in automation via API keys
-- Made it extensible without being bloated

-This isn't a quick-and-dirty fix anymore. **This is a tool I actually want to use every day.**
+This isn't about productivity theater. **This is about understanding yourself.**

 ---